How Bots Work

 3. The Alation APIs are used to trigger an action if conditions are met.
 Actions might include notify a catalog user in a conversation, or attach a policy to a catalog asset, for example.

 A properly configured Bot has 1) an Alation Analytics sql query, 2) the rule(s), and 3) the action.
-When the Rule’s conditions is met, the action is triggered.
+When the rule’s conditions are met, the action is triggered.

 Here are two example use cases that can be configured as Bots:

-• Condition - “Find all tables in Alation that do not have a description”
+• Condition - “Find all table object pages in Alation that do not have a description”

-• Action - “Notify the data steward of this situation so they can resolve it”
+• Action - “Notify the data steward of violations so they can resolve them”

 • Action - “Attach the PII Policy to the column if not already attached”